lathoub/STAPI_HA/README.md

 # SensorThings API for Home Assistant

+## Features

+- Multiple connections to SensorThings API services
+- Values are updated through push-messages using the FROST built-in MQTT broker

 ## Installation

 - Copy the `sensorthings` folder to the homeassistant `custom_components` folder (which sits in the `config` folder)